 This topic describes how to set up your Salesforce.com data sources and Einstein Discovery extensions for OAuth saved credentials.
 Complete these steps for each Tableau Server instance.

-Set up OAuth by following these two procedures:
+Set up OAuth by following these general steps:

 - Create a Connected App in Salesforce.

-- Use the information you obtained to configure your server.
+- Use the information you obtained in step 1 to configure Tableau Server.

 Note: This procedure documents the process in Salesforce Lightning.
 If you are using the traditional interface, the navigation may be different but the configuration is the same.